djmattyg007/music-metadata-filter/README.md

 metadata_filter.extend(make_amazon_filter())

 print(metadata_filter.filter_field("track", "Seasons in the Abyss (Album Version)"))
-# outputs "Seasons in the Abyss "
+# outputs "Seasons in the Abyss"
 ```

 As an alternative, you can use the `.append()` method to apply a filter set to